HECM for Purchase

 If the source of down payment is coming from the sale of the homeowner's principal residence and the sale of that home is occurring the same day as the closing on the HECM for Purchase, what is needed to document the necessary “Cash to Close”?

-In addition to the HUD-1 Settlement Statement, a copy of the executed sales contract from the first property and a copy of the Cashier’s Check bearing the name of the seller can be used to verify the funding source.
+In addition to the Closing Disclosure (CD) or the HUD-1 Settlement Statement, a copy of the executed sales contract from the first property and a copy of the Cashier’s Check bearing the name of the seller can be used to verify the funding source.
 If applicable, proof of the wire transfer, evidencing the sale, may also be used to verify the needed funds.

 Can I get a short term “Bridge Loan?"